Chapter 8:

 “Who do you think was the one to get Jillian to apologize?”

-“…That…you don’t even know how close I was…it was…such an awful…” One revelation after another left Nicolaus questioning the trauma that guided his life to that point.
+“…That…you don’t even know how close I was…it was…such an awful…” One revelation after another left Nicolaus questioning the trauma which guided his life to that point.

 Dani got up from kneeling on the floor and passionately hugged her brother.
 “Nick, I know things were tough for you.
 People bullied you a lot, Dad died, the pictures went around, and Mom wasn’t any help.
 Trust me, there were people who did care.”